Skip Navigation

 • Yes.
 The safety of our patients and staff is always our top priority.
 We always emphasize safety protocols and have implemented additional guidelines from the CDC and other public health authorities.
 We have deep experience in infection control and prevention for many contagious illnesses.
 These proven processes were in place before COVID-19 emerged and have been further strengthened.
 We are thoroughly committed to creating and maintaining a safe environment for patients and staff.

-• Reducing guests helps us maintain physical distancing during your visit or procedure for your safety and the safety of all in our facilities.
-We review our visitor policy often and update it as needed to optimize safety.
+• Our visitor guidelines are designed with patient safety in mind.
+We review our visitor policy often and update it as needed to promote safety.
 Check for the latest updates on our visitor policy.

 • Before your visit

 • 2 days before your visit, you'll receive a phone call with an automated reminder message.
-You may also receive a text reminder if you have opted in to that service.
+You may also receive a text reminder.

 • The day before your visit, check yourself for any possible COVID-19 symptoms.
 If you have symptoms – most commonly, fever, cough or shortness of breath – notify your provider's office.
 It may be possible to transition your visit to a telehealth appointment.